aces/Loris/test/UnitTestGuide.md

 You will need to update your environment to the major branch:

 Rebase your branch and update your database.
-It is convenient to reload a backup of your database and then run the patches needed to update it to _major_, but only do this if nothing else is working!
+It is convenient to reload a backup of your database and then run the patches needed to update it to _major_. **Only** reload a backup of your database if nothing else is working!

 After rebasing, you will need to run these commands, which resets your docker-compose environment.